pulumi/pulumi/docs/design/deps.md

 ## Package Resolution

-Now let us see how references are resolved to physical NutPacks.
+Now let us see how references are resolved to physical CocoPacks.

-NutPacks may be found in multiple places, and, as in most dependency management schemes, some locations are preferred over others.
+CocoPacks may be found in multiple places, and, as in most dependency management schemes, some locations are preferred over others.
 This is to ease the task of local development while also providing rigorous dependency management.

 Roughly speaking, these locations are are searched, in order:

 1. The current workspace, for intra-workspace but inter-package dependencies.
-2. The current workspace's `.Nuts/` directory.
+2. The current workspace's `.coconut/nuts/` directory.
-3. The global Workspace's `.Nuts/` directory.
+3. The global Workspace's `.coconut/nuts/` directory.
 4. The Coconut runtime libraries: `$COCOROOT/lib/packs/` (default `/usr/local/coconut/lib/packs`).

 In each location, Coconut prefers a fully qualified hit if it exists -- containing both the base of the reference plus the name -- however, it also accept name-only hits.
-This allows developers to organize their workspace without worrying about where their NutPacks will be published.
+This allows developers to organize their workspace without worrying about where their CocoPacks will be published.
 Most of the Coconut tools, however, prefer fully qualified paths.

 To be more precise, given a reference `r` and a workspace root `w`, we look in these locations, in order:

 1. `w/base(r)/name(r)`
 2. `w/name(r)`
-3. `w/.Nuts/base(r)/name(r)`
+3. `w/.coconut/.nuts/base(r)/name(r)`
-4. `w/.Nuts/name(r)`
+4. `w/.coconut/.nuts/name(r)`
-5. `~/.Nuts/base(r)/name(r)`
+5. `~/.coconut/.nuts/base(r)/name(r)`
-6. `~/.Nuts/name(r)`
+6. `~/.coconut/.nuts/name(r)`
 7. `$COCOROOT/bin/packs/base(r)/name(r)`
 8. `$COCOROOT/bin/packs/name(r)`